bdadev2000/bdadev2000/README.md

 I always put my heart and soul into every single app that I develop.
 I also spend time learning new technologies and best practices to become a better Mobile Developer.

 # Skills:
-Native Android: Kotlin
+- Kotlin
-Cross platform: Flutter
+- Flutter
+# Work:
 - 🔭 I’m currently working on ITS GLOBAL